PsycheFoundation/psyche/psyche-book/src/enduser/create-run.md

 ## Getting information about a run

-Optionally you can get detailed technical information about a run that was previously created for troubleshooting purposes.
+Optionally, you can retrieve detailed technical information about a previously created run for troubleshooting purposes.

 ```bash
 psyche-solana-client json-dump-run \